 Food & Beverage 4

 As one of the largest metropolitan areas in the Upper Midwest, the Twin Cities are served by an excellent highway system, well laid out street grids and an excellent public transit system.
-Signage guiding you to US Bank Stadium is found along the highways, major cross streets and on all buses and trains.
+Signage guiding you to US Bank Stadium is can be found along the highways, major cross streets, and on all buses and trains.
 MetroTransit, the bus and light-rail line, offers a weekend pass for $4.
 This also can be used to connect to shopping and other parts of the cities.

 Return on Investment 3

 The experience is legendary but it does come for a price.
 An average ticket right at the middle of NFL prices.
 The ticket prices one could expect to pay is at least $100 for an upper deck seat and more than $300 for lower or more preferable views.
 Depending on the budget, managing the experience is important.
 If priorities lean towards the game, seats, food, and drink can be given preference over parking or outside shopping.

 Using the rail or bus then proves very economical.
 Parking on a ramp about a mile away is about $5.
 If one wants to do more of the tailgate and fan experience—then that can be balanced out with a good parking lot and fun events in the plaza or nearby local establishments.
 Or to truly plunder, one could just do it all in the spirit of the Vikings themselves.